yzziizzy/gpuedit/DEVELOPMENT.md

 == GUI Improvements ==
 * Garbage collection in GUI
 * Z-index is messed up some places in the GUI
-* Make all gui font rendering by em's
+* Make all gui font rendering by em's - maybe not; the problem is scaling on high-res displays.
 * GUIEdit right and center justify
 * GUIEdit int/float
 * GUIEdit scroll increment